-The Graduate Calendar says that QEs should occur “as early as possible and in no case later than the final semester of the minimum duration requirement”.
-For almost everyone, this means by the end of the 5th semester.
-(However, if later works better for the student or their examining committee, the system is quite forgiving).
+The Graduate Calendar says that the QE should occur “as early as possible and in no case later than the final semester of the minimum duration requirement”; for everyone, including student transfers from M.Sc. to Ph.D., this means the QE should occur by the end of the 5th semester of your Ph.D. studies.

 What do they assess?